FanatiQS/VerbalEyes-Scroll-Controller/src/README.md

-# Implementing VerbalEyes Speed Controller
+# VerbalEyes Speed Controller - Core Library
+The core library can be used to implement the scroll controller on new platforms.
+It is written in C and works in C99 or newer as well as C++.